brindle5/escape-pod/README.md

 ### Functions ###

+The primary functions used on this application are:
+-   `clear()` - clears the screen after the introduction and each question.
-The primary functions used on this application are: o	‘validate_answer()’ - checks the user’s answer against the correct answer in the dictionary.
-If incorrect, it prompts for the user to resubmit. o	‘explode()' –  this ends the game if the user enters to incorrect answers o	`main()` - run all program functions.
+-	`validate_answer()` - checks the user’s answer against the correct answer in the dictionary.
+If incorrect, it prompts for the user to resubmit.
+-	`explode()` –  this ends the game if the user enters to incorrect answers.
+-	`main()` - run all program functions.

 ### Imports ###

 I've used the following Python packages and/or external imported packages:
 - `time`: used for adding time delays.
 - `random`: used to get a random choice from a list.
+- `os`:
+- `QUESTIONS`: imports the questions and answers from their separate file.

 ## **Testing** ##

 ### Code Validation ###

+I have used the recommended [CI Python Linter](https://pep8ci.herokuapp.com) to validate all of my Python files.

 ### Lighthouse Audit ###